Probing horizon scale quantum effects with Love: Invalidity of relation

-{\bf Validity of $\delta-{\textsl k}$ relation--} In this section, we will argue that Eq. (\ref{eq:delta-k}) is unlikely to hold in the context of GW observation.
-It is not justified to assume that ${\textsl k}\rightarrow 1/| \log(\epsilon)|$ scaling will be valid in the Planck scale.
+In this section, we will argue that Eq. (\ref{eq:delta-k}) is unlikely to hold in the context of GW observation.
+It is not justified to assume that ${\textsl k}\rightarrow 1/| \log(\epsilon)|$ scaling will be valid on a very small scale where quantum effects become important.
 This result has been derived assuming classical gravity.
-To probe Planck scale physics, it is necessary for $\epsilon$ to be of Planckian order.
-This means that the compact objects for which the surface is at $\epsilon\neq 0$ should be almost as compact as a BH.
+To probe small-scale physics, it is necessary for $\epsilon$ to be of that order.
 The conventional matter should collapse if it is distributed in such close proximity.
-The origin of Planckian $\epsilon$ must be therefore exotic matter or quantum effects.
-Since the modification is happening at the Planck level it is most likely that the origin would be quantum effects.
+The origin of such values of $\epsilon$ must be therefore exotic matter or quantum effects.

 Hence, these systems are not ``classical" systems to begin with.
-As a result, the quantum behavior should become important.
-Consequently, it will become necessary to take into account of the quantum properties of the states of the system to find the sub-leading contribution to the leading order classical results.
-These sub-leading ``quantum-corrections" most likely will be the interaction between the quantum observables at the Planck scale and the classical fields (discussed later).
-In such a case, the $\delta-{\textsl k}$ relationship is likely to get modified by ${\textsl k} \sim 1/| \log(\epsilon)| +{\textsl k}_q(\epsilon)$, where the first term arises solely from the classical physics and the second term arises due to the quantum corrections.
+Consequently, it will become necessary to take into account the quantum properties of the states of the system to find the sub-leading contribution to the leading order classical results.
+This sub-leading ``quantum corrections" most likely will be the interaction between the quantum observables at the quantum scale and the classical fields (discussed later).
+In such a case, the $\delta-{\textsl k}$ relationship is likely to get modified by ${\textsl k} \sim 1/| \log(\epsilon)|^n +{\textsl k}_q(\epsilon)$, with $n$ being a real number \cite{Brustein:2020tpg}.
 Therefore even though the first term starts to go to zero for very small $\epsilon$, the second term survives and captures the details of the quantum nature.
-For BH as ${\textsl k}= 0$ classically, quantum effects can introduce nonzero ${\textsl k}_q$, resulting in ${\textsl k} = {\textsl k}_q$.
+For BH as ${\textsl k}= 0$ classically, quantum effects can introduce nonzero ${\textsl k}_q$, resulting in ${\textsl k} = {\textsl k}_q(\epsilon)$.

-Even though this behavior will be present for the values of $\epsilon$ that represents the Planck scale, it does not imply apriori that this contribution will be present only in the Planck scale.
-It brings the question, that from which value of $\epsilon=\epsilon_q$ this behavior becomes important.
-If the compact objects are not sufficiently compact i.e. $\epsilon_{ECO}\gg \epsilon_q$, then these corrections could be unimportant in the context of probing Planck scale physics and also ${\textsl k}_q \rightarrow 0$.
-If $\epsilon_q\sim\epsilon_P$, where $\epsilon_P$ represents Planckian $\epsilon$, then this definitely becomes important to take this into account.
-Only the investigations from the quantum gravity side can answer these questions.